Measuring Evidence against Exchangeability and Group Invariance with E-values: E-processes for group invariance

-While Theorem \ref{thm:e-process} characterizes e-processes, it is not particularly instructive as to how to construct one.
-To construct an e-process, we may pass to an equivalent definition studied by \citet{ramdas2022admissible}, as a non-negative stochastic process that is almost surely bounded from above by a $\mathbb{P}$-non-negative martingale for every $\mathbb{P} \in H$.
-They show that any admissible e-process is of the form
+As we cannot generally use Corollary \ref{cor:conditional_validity_e-process} to construct an anytime valid e-process, we pass to an equivalent definition: an e-process is anytime valid for a hypothesis $H$ if and only if for every $\mathbb{P} \in H$ it is $\mathbb{P}$-almost surely bounded from above by a $\mathbb{P}$-non-negative martingale starting at 1 \citep{ramdas2022admissible}.